google/santa/docs/development/building.md

 ##### Testing Config Options Using `/var/db/santa/config-overrides.plist`

-Debug versions of Santa have the ability to set/override config settings using
+Debug versions of Santa have the ability to set/override config settings using an override file, that will be applied over the top of the configuration from a profile.

 1. Create a plist in `/var/db/santa/config-overrides.plist`
   - Make sure it's readable.